syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ![](How-to_images/Add-comments-in-the-Exported-file_img2.png)

-### Adding Comments in Exported PDF document
+### Adding comments in exported PDF document

 We can add comments to a PDF documents using the annotation support provided in the PDF namespace.
-The Annotation added can be of any format such as freeTextAnnotation, popUpAnnotation, LineAnnotation etc., Based on our requirement, we can add annotation which is available under Syncfusion.Pdf.Interactive namespace.
+The annotation added can be of any format such as freeTextAnnotation, popUpAnnotation and LineAnnotation etc., based on the requirement we can add annotation which is available under Syncfusion.Pdf.Interactive namespace.

 {% tabs %}